Matthew Sarmento

-Matthew Brandon Sarmento (born June 23, 1991) is a Canadian male field hockey player, who plays as a forward for the Canadian national team.
+Matthew Brandon Sarmento (born June 23, 1991) is a Canadian field hockey player, who plays as a forward for the Canadian national team.

 Club career

 Sarmento played in Canada for the Victoria Vikes and the UBC Thunderbirds.
 In 2017 he went to Europe to play for KHC Leuven in Belgium.

 International career

 Sarmento competed at the 2015 Pan American Games and won a silver medal.

 In 2016, he was named to Canada's Olympic team.
 He made his World Cup debut at the 2018 World Cup, where he played in all four games.

 In June 2021, Sarmento was named to Canada's 2020 Summer Olympics team.